 So it can be said that they began to create their artworks almost as a one person.
 The early works of analytical cubism include landscapes, still made by Picasso in Horta de Ebro – Factory, the Reservoir, Houses on the hill (1909).
 Later in 1910, he painted several portraits of his art dealers – Wilhelm Uhde, merchant, businessman, entrepreneur Ambroise Vollard, and Daniel-Henry Kahnweiler.

 The Most Famous Painting of This Period of Cubism

 The portrait of Henry Kahnweiler is considered to be one of the best examples of this stage of cubism.
 A great desire to penetrate into the inner nature of the three-dimensional object, to comprehend the essence of space which it occupies, as well as that space, within limits of which it is situated, brought a closer analysis to life, making all the familiar surface contours of an object deprive of their usual opacity.

 An impenetrable screen of appearance was forced to undergo crystallization, which gave it more transparency.
-Each facet is set on the edge, to allow us to assess the volumes lying beneath its surface.
+Each facet is set on the edge in order to allow us to assess the volumes lying beneath its surface.
 We don’t need to caress with our look, a smooth external rind – shell of the phenomena.
-Instead, a transparent structure, similar to a cell, appears right before our eyes, in which both surface and depth are equally accessible to vision.
+Instead, a transparent structure similar to a cell appears right before our eyes, in which both surface and depth are equally accessible to vision.

 Then Picasso creates the masterpieces of the cubism style, the samples of “high”, refined cubism – The Poet, Accordionist, Clarinet, Still Life with Bottle of Rum.
 Finally, in 1912, the last artworks of analytical cubism period appear – A Man with A Guitar, Ma Jolie (1911-1912).
 After this, the cubist compositions are becoming more colorful and decorative – a period of synthetic cubism starts.

 Pieces of cloth, scraps of newspaper or book pages, buttons, broken glass, nails, and wood shavings – everything that can be found, all the objects that express the author’s intention are being fixed on the canvas, cardboard or any other basis with the help of a glue, wire, thread and form an integral picture.